 With the stirring notes of the William Tell Overture and a shout of “Hi-yo, Silver!
 Away!”
 The Lone Ranger debuts on Detroit’s WXYZ radio station.

 The creation of station-owner George Trendle and writer Fran Striker, the “masked rider of the plains” became one of the most popular and enduring western heroes of the 20th century.
-Joined by his trusty steed, Silver, and loyal Native American scout, Tonto, the Lone Ranger sallied forth to do battle with western outlaws and Native Americans, generally arriving on the scene just in time to save an innocent golden-haired child or sun-bonneted farm wife.
+Joined by his trusty steed, Silver, and Native American scout, Tonto, the Lone Ranger battled western outlaws and Native Americans.

-Neither Trendle nor Striker had any connections to or experience with the cowboys, Indians, and pioneers of the real West, but that mattered little to them.
+Neither Trendle nor Striker had any connections to or experience with the cowboys, Native Americans and pioneers of the real West, but that mattered little to them.
 The men simply wanted to create an American version of the masked swashbuckler made popular by the silent movie actor Douglas Fairbanks in The Mark of Zorro, arming their hero with a revolver rather than a sword.
 Historical authenticity was far less important to the men than fidelity to the strict code of conduct they established for their character.
 The Lone Ranger never smoked, swore, or drank alcohol; he used grammatically correct speech free of slang; and, most important, he never shot to kill.
-More offensive to modern historical and ethnic sensibilities was the Indian scout Tonto, who spoke in a comical Native American patois totally unrelated to any authentic Indigenous dialect, uttering ludicrous phrases like “You betchum!”
+More offensive to modern historical and ethnic sensibilities was the scout Tonto, who spoke in a comical Native American patois totally unrelated to any authentic Indigenous dialect.

 Historical accuracy notwithstanding, the radio program was an instant hit.
 Children liked the steady stream of action and parents approved of the good moral example offered by the upstanding masked man.
-Soon picked up for nationwide broadcast over the Mutual Radio Network, over 20 million Americans were tuning into The Lone Ranger three times a week by 1939.
-In an early example of the power of marketing tie-ins, the producers also licensed the manufacture of a vast array of related products, including Lone Ranger guns, costumes, books, and a popular comic strip.
+Soon picked up for national broadcast over the Mutual Radio Network, over 20 million Americans were tuning into The Lone Ranger three times a week by 1939.
+In an early example of the power of marketing tie-ins, the producers also licensed the manufacture of a vast array of related products, including Lone Ranger guns, costumes, books and a popular comic strip.